 Table tennis / Petroleum men retain title with ease

-For Mamta Prabhu, it was yesterday once more.
-Playing the deciding singles under mounting pressure and rising tension, Mamta held her nerves when it really mattered and took Maharashtra ‘A' past the finish-line, leaving North Bengal to deal with an agonising defeat.
+For Mamta Prabhu, it was like Wednesday once more.
+Playing the deciding singles under mounting pressure and rising tension, Mamta held her nerves when it really mattered and took Maharashtra ‘A' past the finish-line on Thursday, leaving North Bengal to deal with an agonising defeat.